lichray/randint/paper/randint.md

 ## Motivation

-We want to deprecate the `std::rand` friends, while "deprecation without a replacement" is a valid concern.
-This paper
+The `std::rand` friends are discouraged in C++14, so we want:

-1. Proposes replacement to the `std::rand` friends.
+1. A direct replacement to the `std::rand` friends.
 Despite of the security issues, `std::rand` is considered both handy and useful as a global uniform random number generator.

-2. Exposes the most widely-used combo in C++11 `<random>` without pushing the users to learn the whole design.
+2. To expose the most widely-used combo in C++11 `<random>` without pushing the users to learn the whole design.
 Smoothing the learning curve can usually optimize the acceptance.